SerenityOS/serenity/Base/usr/share/man/man5/GML-Widget-TextBox.md

 ## Description

 Defines a GUI text box widget.
+A text box is a single-line text input field, and it inherits from [TextEditor](help://man/5/GML-Widget-TextEditor).

 ## Synopsis